+New View magazine was first published in 1996 and today is an independent initiative offering a fresh look at the world and ourselves.
 New View is a quarterly magazine published at Easter, Midsummer, Michaelmas and Christmas.
 The four seasons and their related festivals provide a context for contemporary events, issues and insights shared through its pages.
-New View offers a fresh look at the world and ourselves.
-Four times a year, New View brings together a unique collection of articles on many aspects of modern life, informed and inspired by the work and world view of Rudolf Steiner (1861-1924) which he called anthroposophy..
-Focusing on issues of the day its pages contain features, articles, interviews, book and film reviews.
+Four times a year, New View brings together a unique collection of articles on many aspects of modern life, informed and inspired by the work and world view of Rudolf Steiner (1861-1925) which he called anthroposophy.
+Focusing on issues of the day, its pages contain features, articles, interviews, book and film reviews.
 Regular items include: World events, Community, Health, Education, Self-development, Arts, Science, Environment, Biodynamic-Agriculture, Book and Film Reviews and much more.
 New View contains contributions that look to the deeper background and rhythms inherent in world and personal events.
-Its authors recognise the spiritual content woven into the material world and seek to build a bridge whereby the reader can experience the creative harmony between art, science and the religious life.
+Its authors recognise the spiritual content woven into the material world and seek to build a bridge whereby the reader can experience the creative harmony between art, science and the religious, spiritual, life.

 New View is continually on the look out for good authors with interesting contributions, who are able to communicate often deep and complex ideas to the readers in an accessible manner.
 It particularly offers a space to writers to share spiritual insights and experiences arising out of an anthroposophical understanding of life.
 New View has the potential to become a very widely-read international magazine, especially as at this time in human history the English language is so widely spoken and something of a world language.
 If any readers have ideas or suggestions that would help us to promote and increase the circulation of New View, please contact us.